romainx/panorama/README.md

 - the [example page](http://cdn.rawgit.com/romainx/panorama/master/tests/test_output/all_charts.html),
 - a [live example](http://aubonroman.com/stats.html),
-- or a screenshot
+- or a screenshot below

 ![Panorama screenshot](panorama_screenshot.png "Panorama screenshot")

 ### Functional overview

 Produce statistics based on posts metadata and display them by using several charts.
-The mapping between data and charts is done by configuration.
+The mapping between data and charts is done by configuration (YAML file).

 Metadata data used: